yapweijun1996/AI-Code-Editor-v12/README.md

 *   **AST-Powered Code Analysis**: The AI can use the `analyze_code` tool to parse JavaScript code into an Abstract Syntax Tree (AST), enabling a deep, structural understanding of the code for more precise refactoring and analysis.
 *   **Multimodal Input**: The AI chat supports both text and image uploads, allowing you to ask questions about visual content.
 *   **Multiple Agent Modes**: Switch between different AI modes (`Code`, `Plan`, `Search`) to tailor the agent's behavior to your specific needs.
+*   **Persistent Model Selection**: The application remembers your chosen AI model across sessions, saving you from having to re-select it on every visit.
 *   **Project-Wide Checkpoint System**:
-    *   **Full Session Persistence**: The application automatically saves your entire workspace state—including all open files, their content, and the full chat history—to your browser's local storage.
+    *   **Automatic Session Restore**: Your entire workspace—including all open files, their content, and the full chat history—is automatically saved to your browser's IndexedDB.
 This state is seamlessly restored when you reload the page.
-    *   **True Project Snapshots**: Before the AI performs any action that modifies your files (like creating, rewriting, or deleting), it automatically creates a complete snapshot of your entire workspace.
-This is not just a backup of one file, but a commit-like record of every open file's content at that moment.
+    *   **Manual & Automatic Snapshots**: Create manual, named checkpoints of your entire workspace at any time.
+The system also automatically creates a timestamped checkpoint before the AI performs any file modification, ensuring you can always revert to a safe state.
-    *   **Full Restore Capabilities**: The "Checkpoints" manager now allows you to restore the entire project to a previous state.
-When you restore a checkpoint, the application will perfectly reset your workspace to how it was, closing any new files and re-opening any files that were part of the snapshot.
+    *   **Full Workspace Restoration**: Restore the entire project to a previous state from the Checkpoints manager.
+This action reverts all files to their snapshotted content and re-opens the exact set of files that were active at that time.

 ---